hmhamza/8-tile-puzzle-using-a-star-and-dfs/README.md

-# Solving 8-Tile puzzle using A* search and DFS
+# Solving 8-Tile Puzzle Using A* Search and DFS

 On the start of the program, the program prompts user for input.
 User has to Enter any number from 1-8 once and 0 for space